repr-man/WebpDenoiser/backend/README.md

 When the user clicks on an image, the app will request the visual forms of the image at each stage of the pipeline.
 This happens in the `requestGet*()` functions.

 ## Wait!
-I don't see any transformations happening.
-And what's with all the Node stuff?
+I don't see any image transformations happening in the code.
+And what's with all the `Node` stuff?

 A problem with using a web-based technology for the frontend is that it makes a lot of asynchronous requests with no ordering.
 This means that the app could ask for